andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 ---

-The `strftime` method appears in many languages, [all the way back to C](https://en.wikipedia.org/wiki/C_date_and_time_functions#strftime)!
+The `strftime` method appears in many languages, [all the way back to C](https://en.wikipedia.org/wiki/C_date_and_time_functions#strftime).
+The syntax of the (mostly impenetrable) formatting arguments haven’t changed that much in years and they're remarkably consistent across languages.

-The syntax of the (mostly impenetrable) time formatting arguments haven’t changed that much in years and are comprehensively covered in the [Ruby documentation for strftime](https://ruby-doc.org/core-2.6.3/Time.html#method-i-strftime).
-They're remarkably consistent across languages!
+Ruby’s version is comprehensively [documented in the Time class](https://ruby-doc.org/core-2.6.3/Time.html#method-i-strftime).

 However when `strftime` is used in your views, there's a high chance it will lead to confusion and inconsistency.